offensivepwnexperts-org/List-of-edu/README.md

-# College Penetration Testing Report
+# College Penetration Testing

-This repository contains penetration testing colleges name by ethical hackers/normies.
-The purpose of these tests is to identify security vulnerabilities and provide recommendations to enhance security measures, thereby protecting the colleges from potential cyber threats.
+This repository serves as a list of colleges to be/will be penetration tested and reported to the appropriate authorities by individual or team OffensivePwnExperts.
+The purpose of this list is to facilitate the future penetration testing process and ensure responsible and ethical conduct.

 [Colleges list](/Colleges)

-## Penetration Testing Reports

-Penetration testing reports for each college are stored in this repository.
-The reports include detailed findings of security vulnerabilities discovered during the testing process, along with recommendations for mitigation.

-### How to Access Reports

-You can access the penetration testing reports for each college by navigating to the respective folders in this repository.
+## Updating the College List

+Ethical hackers, normies, or any interested parties are encouraged to contribute to the college list by submitting pull requests to add or update information about colleges that need to be penetration tested.

+### Contribution Guidelines

+- Ensure that the information provided is accurate and up-to-date.
+- Include necessary details such as the college name, website, contact information, etc.
+- Follow the Markdown formatting guidelines.
+- Provide a brief description of why the college needs to be penetration tested.

 ## Submission of Reports